-Associate Professor of Political Science; Chair, Department of Political Science and Public Administration
+Associate Professor of Political Science; Chair, Department of Political Science and Public Administration B.A., The University of Montana; M.A.

 B.A., The University of Montana; M.A., Ph.D., Center for Politics and Economics, Claremont Graduate School

 Jason B. Springer, 2007